rkaysen63/PyBer_Analysis/README.md

 * *PyBer Summary* dataframe, shown in the image above, was created from five Series.
   * Total Rides by City Type
-    The total_rides by city series was created using the groupby() function on the pyber_data_df to sort the data by city "type" and count the number of rides, "ride_id" for each city type.
+    The total_rides by city series was created using the groupby() function on the pyber_data_df to sort the data by city "type" and count the number of rides, "ride_id", for each city type.
     `total_rides = pyber_data_df.groupby(["type"]).count()["ride_id"]`

   * Total Drivers by City Type
     The total_drivers by city series was created using the groupby() function on the city_data_df to sort the data by city "type" and sum the number of drivers, "driver_count", for each city type.
-It is important to note that the original city_data_df was used to sum the driver counts because the merged data_frame brought in the driver_count onto each row where a city was listed.
-Therefore, the sum the number of drivers in pyber_data_df would actually be the sum times a multiple of however many times that city appeared in the data frame.
+It is important to note that the original city_data_df was used to sum the driver counts because the merged data_frame included in the driver_count on each row where a city was listed.
+Therefore, the "driver_count" for each city in pyber_data_df would be multiplied by however many times that city appeared in the data frame.
     `total_drivers = city_data_df.groupby(["type"]).sum()["driver_count"]`

   * Total Fares by City Type
     The total_fares by city series was created using the groupby() function on the pyber_data_df to sort the data by city "type" and sum the fares, "fare", for each city type.
     `total_fares = pyber_data_df.groupby(["type"]).sum()["fare"]`

   * Average Fare per Ride per City Type
     The average fare per rider is the total fares divided by total rides.
 And since each series is indexed by city type, the averages will be displayed as a series indexed by city type.
     `avg_fare_per_ride = total_fares/total_rides`

   * Total Fare per City Type
     The average fare per driver, similarly, is the total fares divided by total drivers.
 And since each series is indexed by city type, the averages will be displayed as a series indexed by city type.
+    `avg_fare_per_driver = total_fares/total_drivers`

   * The series were combined into a new dataframe using Pandas `pd.DataFrame()`.
      ```pyber_summary_df = pd.DataFrame({"Total Rides": total_rides,  "Total Drivers": total_drivers,   "Total Fares": total_fares,   "Average Fare per Ride": avg_fare_per_ride,   "Average Fare per Driver": avg_fare_per_driver})```
     Then pyber_summary was reformatted for presentation purposes.

+    The summary shows that there is quite a big difference

     There is a description of the differences in ride-sharing data among the different city types.
 Ride-sharing data include the total rides, total drivers, total fares, average